 When the COVID-19 pandemic upended legislatures across the nation, we pivoted to create new resources in response to inquiries about end-of-life planning.
 Our new Life File toolkit is a free, comprehensive library of resources designed to help people tackle the “what and how” elements of end–of–life planning—and give loved ones guidance about how to honor their life and their legacy.
 Additionally, we shared insights and vital information from experts in the field of end-of-life care, who provided answers to frequently asked questions about the impact of COVID-19 on end-of-life care and advance directives.
 And we published an article on dying and grieving during a pandemic, featuring moving reflections from individuals who specialize in issues related to death and dying.

 We also created powerful, user-friendly digital tools to give aspiring advocates the resources they need to succeed in pandemic times.
-Visit our online Action Center, State Statute Navigator, and Dignity50 Roadmap Series to explore how we’ve distilled the essentials of advocacy into tools you can use to take action, whether you have 10 minutes, 10 hours, or even more time to spare.
+Visit our online Action Center and State Statute Navigator to explore how we’ve distilled the essentials of advocacy into tools you can use to take action, whether you have 10 minutes, 10 hours, or even more time to spare.

 We are grateful for everyone who supported and sustained Death with Dignity in 2020, and look forward to sharing updates on our progress next year.